Phytophthora Root and Stem Rot - Scouting

 Photo credit: X.B.
 Yang.
 Identification of soybean seedling diseases (link to ISU ICM newsletter)

 During scouting, Phytophthora stem rot can be easily misidentified as stem canker.
+Check for root rot.

-Photo credit: Anne Dorrance, Ohio State University
+Photo credit: Anne Dorrance, OSU

 Scout for Phytopthora infection during the early vegetative growth stages, especially if heavy rains occur shortly after planting and soils are warm.
 If you spot stand establishment problems or no emergence, dig up the seed and check for seed rot.